Davide-Sabeddu/Portfolio/README.md

 Rather than confining myself to a specialized area in the beginning of my career, I'm excited to learn how different fields come together and complement each other in solving problems that are multilateral in nature.
 I'm looking for a role where one grows by being exposed to myriad challenges and where the collective wisdom of the group sharpens everybody's capability.

+If you’re looking for someone who’s motivated, coachable, technically solid and not afraid of challenges, let’s connect!

 # Technical background
 - **Bachelor's in Physics** (Sapienza University of Rome)
 - **Master’s in Cognitive Neuroscience** (Radboud University)